OrgVue/esquire/readme.md

 ## Migration

-- change steps to (uniformly) cache data, not store it, using primitive from Store (e.g. `id`, `key`).
-This removes accidental state.
-- nibble away steps in reverse order, leaving a single step.
-This removes transitions.
 - separate progress bar from main render tree.
 Needed before we can render async.
 - introduce async rendering (interlace using timeouts in memo).
 Note: this will expose transitions within transitions
-- remove last step.
+- change steps to (uniformly) cache data, not store it, using primitive from Store (e.g. `id`, `key`).
+This removes accidental state.
+  - define data layer function signatures
+  - create data layer api, feeding off of Store
+  - repoint components to api
+  - reimplement api using direct calls
+- nibble away steps in reverse order.
+This removes transitions.
 All data is now on demand.
 - move to webworker.
 Requires repackaging using webpack, but will give performance boost.
 - remove chunking.
 Another performance boost.